maxant/kafka-data-consistency/mf/README.md

   - The sales UI is a SPA with orchestation and state in the browser
   - The recurring billing process is modelled with a backend orchestator which keeps its state in a global KTable, rather than say rocksdb or mysql
+- Reading via REST is ok, but writing should always occur via Kafka to ensure no writes are ever lost
+- All writes should be done idempotently, e.g. by updating rather than blindly inserting, and not failing if something is already deleted

 ## Applications & Microservices